4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/ATLFAST3_Pipeline/README.md

 The procedure for lhe > hepmc > EVNT > HITS > AOD > DAOD_LLP is better explained in detail in (todo)

 (Make sure the files are called correctly i.e. if /jobconfig is on the same level as /temp use ../define_KS.py when executing from inside /temp.
 We also recomend when entering the /srv after launching an ATLAS platform to save output files (especcially HITS and AOD) in /storage or some other location with large disk space.
 Finally the last step using Derivation_tf.py to go from AOD->DAOD_LLP (or f.ex.
 EVNT->TRUTH3) you MUST GIVE IT THE FILE PROC.
 IT DOES NOT UNDERSTAND RELATIVE PATHS.
-Move it manually to destred destination later.
+Move it manually to desired destination later.